martintrojer/martintrojer.github.com/_posts/2012-10-24-the-future-of-net-lies-in-mono-the-future-of-f-lies-in-monodevelop.md

 ---
 layout: post
 title: "The future of .NET lies in Mono.
-The future of F# lies in MonoDevelop"
+The future of F# lies in MonoDevelop."
 description: ""
 category:
 tags: [.NET, mono, F#]